PuffinBlue/josharcher/content/code/2016-10-09-Install-ScanSnap-s1300-drivers-on-linux.md

 If you need duplex scanning, try [gscan2pdf](https://apps.ubuntu.com/cat/applications/precise/gscan2pdf/).
 You can search for it and install it on the Ubuntu software centre or in the Debian repos.
 Other distros probably have it in their repos too.

 Using gscan2pdf offers way more control and I get perfect duplex (double sided) scanning every time.

+3) Can't find a scanner unless you use `sudo`

+If this happens, you might need to just update the permissions on the scanners' group.
+Have a look at [this](http://www.openfusion.net/linux/scansnap_1300i) post for info on how to do that.

 ## Final words